Scallact/gimp-plugin-hexgrid/README.md

 ### Size

 Set dimension for the chosen size parameter.
-For sample sheets, sets the start for the search of above and below sizes.
+For sample sheets, sets the middle of the interval, or the start for the search of bigger and smaller sizes.

+### Snap centers to pixels:

+Slightly stretches the grid to ensure that the hexagons centers fit align exactly with the pixel grid.
+The stretch applies vertically for horizontal grids and horizontally for vertical grids.
+This is useful in many cases, for example if you need to align some stamps perfectly, or to draw geometric diagrams without the headaches of inter-pixels alignments.

+*Notes*:

+* If an odd stroke width is entered (see below), the centers snap at the middle of pixels.
+If it's even, they snap at the pixels corners.
+* Snap "on" was the default and only possible behaviour of previous versions, up to 0.15.
+* This option doesn't guarantee that all *vertices* snap to the pixels.

 ## Installation: